top of page

 Search

-• 8 min read
+• 6 min read

 What Is Nitrous Oxide?

-Nitrous Oxide Supplies:
+Nitrous Oxide Supplies

 Understanding Nitrous Oxide Abuse and Addiction

-The progression typically follows this pattern:
+The progression of misuse generally follows this pattern:

-• Stage 1: Casual use with small whipped cream cartridges
+• Stage 1: Casual use with small whipped cream cartridges.

-• Stage 3: Heavy use involving large tanks and daily consumption
+• Stage 3: Heavy use involving large tanks and daily consumption.

-Many users find themselves needing larger amounts or more frequent nitrous oxide use to achieve the same euphoric feelings, which can indicate developing dependence.
-Studies show that even recreational nitrous oxide users who attempt self-treatment with vitamin B12 supplements continue to develop severe neurological complications.
-The damage from nitrous oxide involves loss of B12 function instead of B12 deficiency.
+Many find themselves needing larger amounts or more frequent use to achieve the same feelings of euphoria, indicating a potential dependence.
+Research shows that even those who attempt self-treatment with vitamin B12 continue facing severe neurological complications due to nitrous oxide.

 Signs of Nitrous Oxide Addiction